leon-barnard/leonland/site/content/_index.md

 title: "Leon Barnard has a website"
 ---

-I'm **Leon**, a dad, husband, and User Experience specialist.
+I'm **Leon**, a dad, husband, mentor, and User Experience specialist.
 I work at [Balsamiq](http://balsamiq.com/), maker of the best little wireframing tool around.
 I help people and technology get along better.

 Perhaps you'd like to find out **[what I do for work](/work/)**, like [write](/work/#writing) and [speak](/work/#speaking) about UX design, web technologies, remote work, and more.